terascope/teraslice/docs/jobs/types-of-operations.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-Check out the [API docs](../packages/job-components/api/classes/batchprocessor.md) for more details.
+Check out the [API docs](../packages/job-components/api/modules/operations_batch_processor.md) for more details.

 ### Each Processor

 A variation of Processor that can process a single DataEntity at a time.
-This processor should have limit the side-effects on the data.
-If you are going to mutation the data use the [MapProcessor](#map-processor).
+This processor should limit the side-effects on the data.
+If you are going to mutate the data use the [MapProcessor](#map-processor).

 **Example:**